the Creative Commons Attribution 4.0 License.

 First, water samples for total alkalinity (TA) and dissolved inorganic carbon (DIC) measurements were filled into 300 mL BOD (biological oxygen demand) bottles and preserved with 300 µL saturated mercury chloride (HgCl2) to stop biological activity.
 The bottles, which are free of air bubbles, were then sealed with ground-glass stoppers coated in Apiezon® type M grease and protected against opening by plastic caps.
 Samples were stored in a cool place in the dark until measured.

-Samples for nutrients and stable isotopes of nitrate (NO3-) were collected to measure the concentration and the isotopic composition of nitrate, respectively.
+Samples for nutrients and stable isotopes of nitrate (NO) were collected to measure the concentration and the isotopic composition of nitrate, respectively.
 We collected three 15 mL Falcon tubes for triplicate nutrient measurement, and one 100 mL PE bottle (acid-washed overnight with 10 % HCl) for stable isotope analysis.
 Samples were filtered through pre-combusted GF/F filters and then frozen for onshore analyses.

-We used pre-combusted (4 h, 450 C) GF/F filters to sample for particulate inorganic carbon (PIC) and particulate organic carbon and nitrogen (POC, PON) concentrations that we stored frozen until onshore analysis.
+We used pre-combusted (4 h, 450 ∘C) GF/F filters to sample for particulate inorganic carbon (PIC) and particulate organic carbon and nitrogen (POC, PON) concentrations that we stored frozen until onshore analysis.

 2.3 Analytical procedures